 Another of the things to do in Buenos Aires is to visit the Barrio of La Boca.
 (Its name means “the mouth,” a reference to its location near the Río de la Plata).
 Just continue walking south from San Telmo, and you’ll enter one of the most colorful areas of the city.
-It was here that the tango was born and on weekends you’re almost guaranteed not to leave without seeing a street tango.
+The tango was born here and on weekends you’re almost guaranteed not to leave without seeing a street tango.

 Enjoy Chic in Palermo, Buenos Aires

 Today the neighborhood of Palermo, Buenos Aires, is the poster child for everything that is chic in the city.
 Palermo is a reasonably large area divided into three sections: Alto Palermo, Palermo Chico, and Palermo Viejo.